ezcn/bat/reports/data.md

 - Preliminary graph - chromosome 15:
     - [Pangenome graph](img/bat_pangenome.png)

+#### 2a Pangenome ( SILVIA )
+2a1. for each bat:
+- aligned (minimap) the diploid assembly against  Glossophaga mutica (pure): GCA_039655065.1 on NCBI - haplotype A
+considering: align all bats (one by one) versus one of the 20 bats because different position of centromeres in mutica and our bats

+- variant calling using vg giraffe

 #### 3. Detection of genetic variants (ERNESTINE, ANGELA)
 - Genomic Variant calling in 21 bats using 1a, 1b.